Agash/Scarlet-and-Violet-Randomizer/README.txt

 - Terapagos will not have its ability randomized either and Tera-Shift has been banned as well to prevent others from using it
     - Will add option to randomize Terapagos forms abilities later on (Same with Ogerpon).
 - Base Stat Randomizer not completed but it has been started.
-- Shiny starters do not show up as shiny in selection screen (they are still shiny - trying to figure out how to fix this)
 - Boss Pokemon Battles and Initial Lechonk battle are not yet randomized (Will be added later)
 - Snackworth's legendaries are not yet randomized - I know how but I haven't implemented it